jameskolean/gatsby-jameskolean-tech/_data/post/2020-10-29-kubernetes-what-why-how.md

   database_url: mongodb-service
 ```

+The Service also changed.
 This time the service is of type `LoadBalancer.` making it an external service so we can access it from the browser.

 ### Start it up